willros/nanomux_c/README.md

    <barcode_pos: int> <k: int>
    <output folder: path>
 ```
-* barcode_pos: where to search for the barcode in the ends.
+* barcode_pos: where to search for the barcode in the ends. if barcode_pos == 200 and the read length is 1000, the barcodes will be searched for from position 0 -> 200 and 800 -> 1000.
 * k: allowed number of mismatches

 ## Usage